 I try and inspire a lot of people to visit places, and I have told many people about the Pamir Highway and they naturally always ask how to do it.

-This is an ultimate road trip.
+This is the ultimate road trip.

-You can start the trip in either 2 directions.
+You can start the trip in either 2 directions:

 - Starting from Osh in Kyrgyzstan.